 (B) Services must be provided on-site except that Projects may use off-site services within a one-half ( $\frac{1}{2}$ ) mile of the Project (one and one-half ( $\frac{1}{2}$ ) miles for Rural projects) provided that they have a written agreement with the service provider at the time of Application enabling the development's tenants to use the services free of charge (except for day care and any charges required by law) and that demonstrate that provision of on-site services would be duplicative.
-Projects may use off-site services located more than one-half ( $\frac{1}{2}$ ) mile from the Project (one and one-half ( $\frac{1}{2}$ ) miles for Rural projects) provided that they have a written agreement with the service provider at the time of Application enabling the development's tenants to use the services free of charge (except for day care and any charges required by law) and that demonstrate that provision of on-site services to use the service provider at the time of Application enabling the development's tenants to use the services free of charge (except for day care and any charges required by law) and that demonstrate that provision of on-site services would be duplicative, and a written agreement at the time of Application demonstrating that tenants will be provided with free of charge round-trip transportation between the development and the off-site services.
+Projects may use off-site services located more than one-half ( $\frac{1}{2}$ ) mile from the Project (one and one-half ( $\frac{1}{2}$ ) miles for Rural projects) provided that they have a written agreement with the service provider at the time of Application enabling the development's tenants to use the services free of charge (except for day care and any charges required by law) and that demonstrate that provision of on-site services would be duplicative, and any charges required by law) and that demonstrate that provision of on-site services would be duplicative, and a written agreement at the time of Application demonstrating that tenants will be provided with free of charge round-trip transportation between the development and the off-site services.
 Referral services will not be eligible for points.